 How can you develop an autonomous car?
 How does a computer recognize speech or emotions?
 How can software and devices be aligned to the way humans think?

 This international degree programme focuses on human thinking, artificial thinking (computers, robots) and behaviour in social systems (e.g. group behaviour).
 You will study the underlying processes in order to predict or simulate behaviour.

-Artificial Intelligence draws on knowledge from various disciplines, such as cognitive psychology, linguistics, computing science, logic and philosophy, and teaches you to apply this knowledge in smart digital systems.
+Artificial Intelligence draws on knowledge from various disciplines, such as cognitive psychology, linguistics, data science, computing science, logic and philosophy, and teaches you to apply this knowledge in smart digital systems.
 You will develop skills in these areas in the first year, after which you deepen your knowledge in the subdiscipline you prefer, such as machine learning, robotics or cognitive science.

 Translating knowledge into practical applications